Caring for your Encaustic painting is easy.

 Naturally, the room should have good natural light if possible.

 Don't drop any painting, all paintings may get damaged if dropped.

 Sometimes, the only thing that may affect an encaustic painting is something called "Bloom".
 This is a natural occurrence with some painting materials like bees wax and is perfectly harmless.
 It is actually part of the curing process.
 Bloom is a light haze that may appear

 on the surface of the painting in the first year the wax is curing.

 There is a very simple solution... all you have to do is wipe it off lightly with a soft lint free cloth.
 Depending on the painting surface some soft buffing can also be done and is recommended.
 After buffing a few time the painting will develop a beautiful high gloss finish that will last.
 You can wipe your painting about four times a year, this is also important for all exposed paintings to help keep dust off the surface.

-Bloom is the same light haze that appears on a chocolate bar when you leave it in the fridge.
-It is the natural unsaturated hydrocarbons in the beeswax that have migrated to the surface and forms a very fine crystal haze.
-Adding damar resin to beeswax helps prevent blooming, again this is perfectly natural and is actually good for the painting.
+Bloom is the same light haze that appears on a chocolate bar when there is a temperature change.
+It is the natural unsaturated hydrocarbons in the beeswax that have migrated to the surface and forms a very fine haze.
+Adding damar resin to beeswax helps prevent blooming, again this is perfectly natural and can actually good for the painting.